new-year-hackathon/Goal-Tracker/README.md

 # Goal Tracker
-Goal Tracker is a web application that helps users keep track of goals that they set and tracks their progress towards their goal and how far they've come.
+Goal Tracker is a web application that helps users set goals and tracks their progress toward completing them to see how far they've come.

 ## Getting Started
 1. Clone this repo